-To ensure that the dataset remains secure during transmission, the AIHW recommends the data be sent:
+To ensure that the data set remains secure during transmission, the AIHW recommends the data be sent:

 - in a comma separated values (.csv) format

 - as a password-protected zipped file (at least 8 alphanumeric characters)

 - on a floppy disk or CD-Rom

-- via registered mail to:
+• via registered mail to:

 Australian Institute of Health and Welfare Attn.
-Amber Summerill GPO Box 570 Canberra, ACT, 2601
+Amber Jefferson GPO Box 570 Canberra, ACT, 2601

-At the same time, a separate email/letter should be sent to the AIHW AODTS-NMDS contact (Amber Summerill-see contact details below), advising them of the password needed to unzip the data file.
+At the same time, a separate email/letter should be sent to the AIHW AODTS-NMDS contact (Amber Jefferson - see contact details below), advising the password needed to unzip the data file.

 To ensure data privacy, the AIHW strongly recommends that jurisdictions should not transmit data as an email attachment.
-Email can be tampered with or intercepted and therefore would not be safe without strong encryption.
+Email can be tampered with or intercepted and therefore is not safe without strong encryption.

-Please contact Amber Summerill at the AIHW for more detailed information in relation to data transfer if necessary (amber.summerill@aihw.gov.au, phone: 02 6244 1137).
+Please contact Amber Jefferson at the AIHW for more detailed information in relation to data transfer if necessary (amber.jefferson@aihw.gov.au, phone: 02 6244 1137).